What to expect from Stud Work Experience: Foaling Complications

 Young Poppy Launder enjoying a riding lesson on Katie with Liz whilst Maeve encourages her rising trot.

 The mare suffered from a torsion of the large colon.
-Foals take up a large volume of space within the abdomen during pregnancy; after foaling abdominal organs move back into this space however, in the case of our mare, her large colon twisted during this process.
+Foals take up a large volume of space within the abdomen during pregnancy.
+After foaling, the abdominal organs move back into this space; however, in the case of our mare, her large colon twisted during this process.
 A colon torsion is an equine emergency.
-In cases where the twist exceeds 270Β° the venous drainage and the arterial blood supply to the colon is impaired resulting in a breakdown in the mucosal wall; in turn the breakdown of the wall allows bacteria & bacterial toxins to enter the bloodstream and causes a widespread inflammatory response throughout the body known as endotoxemia.
+In cases where the twist exceeds 270°, the venous drainage and arterial blood supply to the colon are impaired, resulting in a breakdown of the mucosal wall.
+This breakdown allows bacteria and bacterial toxins to enter the bloodstream, causing a widespread inflammatory response throughout the body, known as endotoxemia.

-However this story does have a happy ending...
-Maeve the foal is now all grown up and has traded her field in for an arena.
-She has now outgrown her loyal companion Katie! :)
+However, this story does have a happy ending… Maeve, the foal, is now all grown up and has traded her field for an arena.
+She has now outgrown her loyal companion, Katie!

 If you would like to learn more about breeding horses and stud medicine make sure you register an interest in the Equine Breeding and Stud Medicine Course; and if you do come and visit us you will have the opportunity to meet Maeve for yourself!